amiran-gorgazjan/amiran-gorgazjan.github.io/src/pages/side-projects.md

 ## Predator-prey simulation

 [Predator-prey simulation](/sideprojects/predator-prey/) is a cellular automata simulation of a predator-prey ecosystem.
 It uses a genetic algorithm to evolve the predators and the prey.

-It showcases multiple interesting concepts found in nature, such as:
+The creatures eat, hunt, reproduce asexualy, mutate randomly, and showcase multiple interesting concepts found in nature, such as evolution, natural selection, oscillation of predator and prey populations and speciation.
-* Evolution
-* Natural selection
-* Oscillation of predator and prey populations
-* Speciation

 It uses web-workers to solve the cellular automata grid in parallel for improved performance.

+## Molecular Dynamics Simulation

+[Molecular Dynamics Simulation](/sideprojects/molecular-dynamics-js/) is a simulation of a molecular dynamics system.
+It uses the [Euler method](https://en.wikipedia.org/wiki/Euler_method) to solve the equations of motion for each particle.

 ## Worlde Solver